-- a.
-EPA reviews and concurs that the exceedance(s) does not count towards the contingency action trigger29; or - b.
-EPA reviews and does not concur that the exceedance(s) counts towards the contingency action trigger.
+- EPA reviews and concurs that the exceedance(s) does not count towards the contingency action trigger29; or - b.
+EPA reviews and determines that the exceedance(s) counts towards the contingency action trigger.

-This process will allow the District/CARB to determine if either: a) the contingency actions are not triggered; or b) contingency actions are triggered and additional control measures are needed (see Contingency Action).
+This process will allow the District/CARB to determine if either: a) the contingency actions are not triggered due to an exceptional event; or b) contingency actions are triggered and additional control measures are needed (see Contingency Action).